how to get your municipal business license (patente municipal) in puerto rico

 The next step is to apply for a Use Permit (along with three other permits) from the regional permit management office (Oficina de Gerencia de Permiso or OGPE).
 The office that serves the entire west coast of Puerto Rico is on the 9th floor of the Centro Gubernamental building in Aguadilla.
 Here’s a list of the main things they are going to ask for:

 As briefly alluded to earlier, there are actually a total of four permits you need from OGPE.
-Below are the names of each along with their cost:
+Below are the names of each along with their cost at the time:

 You will be able to check the status of your permit applications in the Single Business Portal.
 It took about a week for me to receive the Use Permit.
 The others became available after only a day or two.